axetroy/nodapt/README.md

 1. Check for the presence of `package.json`.
 2. If `package.json` exists:
    1. If the `engines.node` field is specified, use the indicated version.
-   2. If Node.js is installed on the current machine, use the installed version.
-   3. If Node.js is not installed, run the command directly.
+   2. Otherwise, run the command directly.
-3. If `package.json` does not exist:
-   1. If Node.js is installed on the current machine, use the installed version.
-   2. If Node.js is not installed, run the command directly.
+3. Otherwise, run the command directly.

 ### Similar Projects